Variance of the number of zeros of dependent Gaussian trigonometric polynomials: Introduction

-In fact, Theorem \ref{theorem2} covers various previously known results about the asymptotics of variance of the number of zeros of general random trigonometric polynomials.
-Indeed, Theorem it also allows to make explicit the variance asymptotics for the number of zeros on any compact subinterval of $]0,\pi[$ of the process
+In fact, Theorem \ref{theorembis2} covers various previously known results about the asymptotics of variance of the number of zeros of general random trigonometric polynomials.
+For instance, Theorem \ref{theorembis2} allows to make explicit the variance asymptotics for the number of zeros on any compact subinterval of $]0,\pi[$ of the process

 with $(a_k)_{k\geq 0}$ a stationary sequence of centered random Gaussian variables whose spectral measure has a positive continuous density.
 Note that the variance asymptotics for the number of zeros on $[0,\pi]$ for this process was established in the case of Gaussian iid $(a_k)_{k\geq 0}$ in \cite{Aza16}.
-In fact, a slight modification of our proof would prove the asymptotics for the variance of the number of zeros on the whole interval $[0,\pi]$. \jump

-More recently, the authors in \cite{Lub21} established the variance asymptotics for the number of zeros of sums of real orthogonal polynomials (with respect to some compactly supported measure $\nu$) with independent Gaussian coefficients.
-The one to one mapping between $[-1,1]$ and the half-torus $[0,\pi]$ given by the relation $x =\cos(\theta)$ allows us to partially connect their results and Theorem \ref{theorem2}.
-Let $(P_n)_n$ be a sequence of real orthogonal polynomials with respect to a measure $\nu$ supported on $[-1,1]$.
-We suppose that $\nu$ has a continuous positive density $\phi$ on $]-1,1[$ which satisfies,
+More recently, the authors in \cite{Lub21} established the variance asymptotics for the number of zeros of sums of real orthogonal polynomials with iid Gaussian coefficients.
+Let $(P_n)_n$ be a sequence of real orthogonal polynomials with respect to a density measure $\dd\phi$ supported on $[-1,1]$.
+We define